1

 What is the Skilled Care Acuity Assessment?

-• HCPF and its stakeholders have identified the need for a consistent and reliable tool for assessing members for skilled care services.
+HCPF and its stakeholders recognized the need for a standardized, equitable way to assess members for skilled care services.

-• HCPF anticipates use of the Skilled Care Acuity Assessment will start with the implementation of the 3rd party Nurse Assessor and resumption of Long-Term Home Health (LTHH) Prior Authorization Requests (PARs) all of which are being phased in starting August 1, 2025.
+HCPF plans to begin using the Skilled Care Acuity Assessment starting August 1, 2025, alongside the implementation of the 3rd party Nurse Assessor and resumption of Long-Term Home Health (LTHH) Prior Authorization Requests (PARs).

 < Back to Top